ozzambra/aws-marketplace-serverless-saas-integration/README.md

 ![](misc/banner.png)

+> [**UPDATE EventBridge notifications**]
+> The serverlass integration for SaaS products has been updated to use [Amazon EventBridge notifications](https://docs.aws.amazon.com/marketplace/latest/userguide/saas-eventbridge-integration.html).
+The solution no longer supports notifications via Amazon SNS from AWS Marketplace topics.

+> [**UPDATE CustomerIdentifier**]
+> The `CustomerIdentifier` parameter for AWS Marketplace API is scheduled for deprecation.
+The current implementation does not use `CustomerIdentifier` parameter anymore.
+There are still keys names for example in DynamoDB table that use the **name** `CustomerIdentifier` but as value `CustomerAWSAccountID` is used.

 This project demonstrates a serverless integration example for SaaS products in AWS Marketplace using AWS SAM (Serverless Application Model) for configuration, building, and deployment.
 It is primarily designed for users who are familiar with deploying AWS resources via CLI, need full configuration options, and want to customize the sample.
 For users seeking a simpler approach with less configuration, limited customization needs, or demo purposes, an alternative lab called "[Integrate your SaaS with the Serverless SaaS Integration reference](https://catalog.workshops.aws/mpseller/en-US/saas/integration-with-quickstart#background)" is available.

 > [!IMPORTANT]
 > **For reference purposes only**: The solution created in this repo serves as a reference demonstrating the core components needed for integrating and operating a SaaS listing in AWS Marketplace.
 While we periodically update the solution to reflect current integration standards, it does not adhere to any service level agreement.
 Proceed with caution if you intend to use this solution in your production accounts, or on production or other critical data.
 You are responsible for testing, securing, and optimizing AWS Content, such as sample code, as appropriate for production grade use based on your specific quality control practices and standards.

-If you are a new seller on AWS Marketplace, we advise you to check the following resources:
+If you are a new seller on AWS Marketplace, we strongly recommend to check the following resources:

 * [SaaS Product Requirements & Recommendations](https://docs.aws.amazon.com/marketplace/latest/userguide/saas-guidelines.html) : This document outlines the requirements that must be met before gaining approval to publish a SaaS product to the catalog.
 * [SaaS Listing Process & Integration Guide](https://awsmp-loadforms.s3.amazonaws.com/AWS+Marketplace+-+SaaS+Integration+Guide.pdf) : This document outlines what is required to integrate with Marketplace for each SaaS pricing model.
 You will find integration diagrams, codes examples, FAQs, and additional resources.
+* [Managing SaaS subscription events with Amazon EventBridge](https://docs.aws.amazon.com/marketplace/latest/userguide/saas-eventbridge-integration.html) : The documentation explains how to use Amazon EventBridge to integrate and manage SaaS products with AWS Marketplace.
 * [SaaS Integration Video](https://www.youtube.com/watch?v=glG44f-L8us) : This video guides you through the requirements and steps needed to integrate.
 * [SaaS Pricing Video](https://www.youtube.com/watch?v=E0uWp8nhzAk) : This video guides you through the pricing options available when choosing to list a SaaS product.
 * [AWS Marketplace - Seller Guide](https://docs.aws.amazon.com/marketplace/latest/userguide/what-is-marketplace.html) : This document covers more information about creating a SaaS product, pricing, and setting up your integration.